 Frequently Asked Questions

-Leadership gifts start at R$100,000 and fund projects that impact the long-term vision of Graded and invest in its future.
-Leadership gifts fund campus renovation and expansion, and strengthen scholarship and professional development endowments.
-Gifts include naming opportunities, special recognition and donors will receive invitations to events throughout the year.
-Gifts can be made over a three-year period.
-Please contact Susan Clain, Chief Development Officer, at 3747-4800 ext.
-139 for more information on leadership giving.
+Leadership Gifts start at R$200,000 and fund projects that impact the long-term vision of Graded and invest in its future.
+Leadership Gifts support campus renovation and strengthen scholarship and professional development endowments.
+Leadership Donors receive naming opportunities, special recognition, and invitations to events throughout the year.
+Gift payments may be over a three-year period.

-Even if you are leaving the school at the end of the year, all gifts made towards The Graded Annual Fund will impact students during that school year.
-In addition, if you would like to make a leadership gift, it is important to know that your support will invest in the future of the school and be an opportunity to leave behind a legacy – impacting future generations and preserving your special memories.
+Even if you are leaving the school at the end of the year, all gifts made towards the Graded Annual Fund will impact students during that school year.
+Furthermore, if you are considering becoming a Leadership Donor, it is important to know that your support will invest in the future of the school.
+Leadership Giving is an opportunity to leave behind a legacy – impacting future generations and preserving your special memories.